If you are craving sweets, then these paleo brownies are the perfect treat to fill that void.

 - Line a deep baking tray (27×23 cm/10×9 in) with baking paper.

-- Combine the grated sweet potato, eggs, vanilla, honey & coconut oil in a large mixing bowl.
+- Combine the grated sweet potato, eggs, vanilla, honey, and coconut oil in a large mixing bowl.

-- Add cacao powder, baking powder, baking soda and mix well.
+- Add cocoa powder, baking powder, baking soda and, mix well.